Toandinhh2000/nodejs_web_server/README.md

 ## 4. User Password Authentication | Node.js & Express Tutorials for Beginners

 ## 5. JWT Authentication | Node JS and Express tutorials for Beginners

+## 6. How to Authorize User Roles and Permissions | Node.js & Express Authorization Tutorial